 Incorporate Your Dream Kitchen Appliances

 Choose your appliances early while you are working out all the details with your home/kitchen designer, but don’t purchase them until your kitchen design is completely finalized.
 Appliances are a significant portion of the cost of a new kitchen and should not be purchased until you are 100% certain they will work in your space.

 Developing Your Floor Plan

-An experienced and competent kitchen designer will develop floor plans, wall elevations, create ample storage for all your cookware and any specialty items, pinpoint electrical locations, flooring selections, cabinetry style, tile, lighting selections, seating at your island and elsewhere.
+An experienced and competent kitchen designer will develop floor plans, wall elevations, create ample storage for all your cookware and any specialty items, pinpoint electrical locations, flooring selections, cabinetry style, tile, lighting selections, and seating at your island or elsewhere.
 As part of this exercise, you should discuss your desired appliance list and determine together how they can be worked in.

 These are just a few factors to consider, there are so many!
 But if you’re planning to begin in the spring, planning properly means that it should start now to give you a solid start on your design and renovation journey.